jesseduffield/jesseduffield.github.io/_posts/2022-8-13-IntegrationTests.md

 }
 ```

 Notice that I'm importing both an `integration` package and an `integrationTypes` package.
-The reason for splitting those is so that the rest of the lazygit code can depend on the `IntegrationTest` and `GuiDriver` types without actually needing to depend on all the other integration test code.
+The reason for splitting those is so that the rest of the lazygit code can depend on the `IntegrationTest` and `GuiDriver` interfaces without actually needing to depend on all the other integration test code.
 It's only in this injector file that isn't part of the final lazygit binary where we depend on the actual tests.

 ## More Import Cycles